Benj1x/Notes/SAD.md

 there are interaction patterns aimed at duping users, or aimed at getting them to do things that they did not intend to do.
 These so-called dark patterns aim to get users to sign up to full-price services, post items on their social media, frighten users into making some choice or do a host of other things.
 There is a comprehensive list at [www.darkpatterns.org](www.darkpatterns.org)

+## LECTURE FOUR NOT DONE

+## Lecture Five - Usage

+### Application Domain Analysis
+Application-domain analysis focuses on a question: How will the target system be used?
+The purpose in asking it is to define requirements for the system's functions and interfaces

+In most projects, deciding the order of these two main activities is a strategic question.
+If you begin by analyzing the application domain, your focus is on the users' work, and you might specify many detailed requirements.
+From this, you can abstract the underlying concepts, which you can then model as classes, events, and structures in the problem-domain model.
+If you begin by analyzing the problem domain, yow· focus will be on what the business is really about, rather than on interfaces and functions

+#